JamesDunne/rest0-api/README.md

 Parameters are inputs to methods which can be passed via the query-string all the way down to the SQL query.

-Each parameter must have a query-string name, a SQL name, and a type.

 Parameters are defined in a `parameters` section as part of a method descriptor.

 Let's take a look at an example `parameters` section: